fehmi/simply.js/docs/component-communication.md

 ```

 Here is a working example:
-<repl-component id="4g6y3ikfl9ihlgb" donwload="true"></repl-component>
+<repl-component id="4g6y3ikfl9ihlgb" download="true"></repl-component>

-## Child to Parent
+## Child to Parent Communication

-It is possible to communicate with parent sdirectly.
+It is possible to communicate directly with parent components.

 ```js
 // To change a variable in parent's data